top of page

 Practical Guide to the Food and Beverage Market in China

-Health, convenience, and innovation are currently the trends driving the food and beverage (F&B) industry in China.
+Health, convenience, and innovation are currently the trends driving the food and beverage (F&B) market in China.
 After almost three years of COVID-19 pandemic, Chinese consumers are now more than ever before aware of the importance of health and food safety.
-This represents new investment opportunities in the F&B sector.
+This represents new investment opportunities in the Food and Beverage sector.

 According to Statista, revenue in the food market will amount to US$1,386 billion in 2023.
 The market is expected to grow annually by 9.34% (CAGR 2023-2027).
 Approximately 34.6% of total revenue will be generated through online sales by 2023.